 Recent riots occurring across India witnessed the increasing levels of intolerance.
-However, it also indicates a grim and alarming reality where these riots are being pre-planned, and people are being used as scapegoats to fulfil a few’s ulterior motives.
+However, it is also indicating an alarming reality where these riots are being pre-planned and people are being used as scapegoats to fulfill the ulterior motives of few.

-Here are some incidents that display a pattern where riots occurred after Friday namaz and evidence of the riots being fabricated.
+Here are some incidents which display a pattern where riots took place which displayed evidence of the riots being fabricated.

 The visuals from the Kanpur violence that emerged showed a mob of Muslims pelting stones with all their might.
 At least 40 people, including 20 police personnel, were injured during the clashes.
 The police had arrested 38 people in connection with the case.

 After Friday prayers, the Muslim mob began forcing Hindus in the Beconganj district to close their shops.
 When they objected, the enraged mob began throwing stones at Hindus.
 The Islamists insisted on knowing the names of the people, and those who were Hindus were attacked.

 The video evidence proved, beyond doubt, that the Muslim mob initiated the violence, angered by the mere presence of Hindus, who did not want to shut their shops to partake in a violent protest against a fellow Hindu.
 One has to remember that the violence erupted after Jumma Namaz on March 31.

 These notorious activities cannot be realised without the help of some well-established nexus.
 Authorities are probing the possible linkages with organisations like PFI.
 Some alleged political linkages with Samajwadi Party and Congress have also resurfaced.